 Emerging generative artificial intelligence (AI) models exhibit remarkable abilities to process and produce text and other media at scale, and also have excellent performance in a wide range of clinical tasks.
 Harnessing their abilities could improve the accuracy, efficiency, and accessibility of healthcare for patients around the world.
-For a primer on the technology behind state-of-the-art generative AI and potential applications in clinical settings, see these reviews in Nature Medicine or Ophthalmology Science.
-For reassurance that doctors are not about to be replaced by computers, see my piece in Journal of the Royal Society of Medicine.
+For a primer on the technology behind state-of-the-art generative AI and potential applications in clinical settings, see these reviews on large language models (LLMs) or generative AI more generally, both in Nature Medicine.

 Systematic review is the foundation of evidence-based medicine, as well as the gold standard for evidence synthesis across academic disciplines.
 Many of the processes involved in systematic review are text-based, rules-based, and repetitive.
 This makes these tasks amenable to automation with large language models (LLMs).